 Yes.
 After coursework is completed, Screenwriting/Directing students may choose to shoot both thesis and non-thesis projects on film.

-The Screenwriting/Directing program requires two years of coursework followed by one to three years to complete thesis projects.
-Degrees must be completed within a maximum of five years.
+The Screenwriting & Directing concentration requires two years of coursework followed by one to two years to complete thesis projects.
+Degrees must be completed within a maximum of four years.

 There is no part-time study available.